 When to use: The visualization should be used to review the total return that would have resulted from holding current positions from a point in the past (normally 3 years in our templates) to today.
 If the security didn’t exist at the start date of the backtest, its equivalent dollar allocation is considered to be in cash.
 The value of foreign securities are converted to the portfolio's base currency each day by the then prevailing FX.
 The backtest uses the split-adjusted closing prices for each security.

-The graph contains the portfolio’s total return in dark blue and an index in grey (the default index is SP500).
+Widget Components: The visualization above contains the portfolio’s total return in blue and an index in yellow (the default index is SP500) when benchmark is selected.

 - Date: the date in the past we are hovering the mouse over.

 - The total return for the portfolio.